 For several years, much of the rail line was closed due to major landslides.
 In a surprising and exciting turn of events, however, full service connecting New Jalpaiguri with Darjeeling utilizing both historic diesel and “B-Class” steam locomotives resumed in 2015!

-Guide to Riding the Darjeeling Toy Train
+How to Ride the Darjeeling Toy Train & What to Expect

 If you want to ride the Toy Train, currently there are three ways in which you can do so:

 - Regular DHR Toy Train service between New Jalpaiguri and Darjeeling, and Kurseong and Darjeeling;